keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are still not available.
-Third, network switches may not support measuring traffic in the interconnect with enough high frequency and precision to obtain insights.
+Third, network switches may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.

 <!-- シミュレータの有用性 -->
 On the contrary, interconnect simulators have several advantages compared to